How 3D Printing in Polyamide (MJF) Really Works

 What is the Difference between Polyamide (MJF) and Polyamide (SLS)

-Both polyamides are similar, but the technologies used to 3D print them can achieve slightly different results.
-In terms of application, Polyamide (SLS) and Polyamide (MJF) are very similar but MJF has a few advantages compared to SLS.
+Both polyamides are very much alike, and the technologies used to 3D print them can achieve slightly different results.
+Both Polyamide (SLS) and Polyamide (MJF) can be used for similar applications, but MJF has a few advantages compared to SLS.